persalteas/RNANet/README.md

 # Troubleshooting

-Check if your problem is listed in the [known issues](KnownIssues.md).
+Check if your problem is listed in the [known issues](doc/KnownIssues.md).

 ### Warning and Errors
-If you ran RNANet and got an error or a warning that you do not fully understand, check the [Error documentation](Errors.md).
+If you ran RNANet and got an error or a warning that you do not fully understand, check the [Error documentation](doc/Errors.md).

 ### Not enough memory
 If you run out of memory (job killed), you may want to reduce the number of jobs run in parallel.
 Use the `--maxcores` option with a small number to ask RNANet to limit the concurrency and the simultaneous need for a lot of RAM.
 The computation time will increase accordingly.
+If the blocking part is a `cmalign` alignment, use `--cmalign-opts="--cyk --nonbanded --notrunc --small"` to reduce alignment requirements.

 ### Not enough memory/too slow (developer trick)
 If `--maxcores` is not enough, and that you identified the step which fails, you can try to edit the Python code.
 Look for the "coeff_ncores" argument of some functions calls.
 This is the coefficient applied to `--maxcores` for different steps of the pipeline.
 You can change it following your needs to reduce or increase concurrency (to use less memory, or compute faster, respectively).